aies-author-2025/techops/template/model documentation.md

 (a) the intended purpose, version, and provider,
 (b) a description of how the system interacts with software and hardware,
 (c) relevant versions and updates,
-(d) all the forms in which the AI system is put into service.

-The overview part should also include:
+(d) all the forms in which the AI system is put into service The overview part should also include:
 (e) the hardware on which the system is intended to run,
 (f) whether the system is part of the safety component of a product,